Maria Tichonowa – Erasmus Exchange from Erlangen-Nürnberg, Germany

 Michael Joyce: Erasmus exchange to Turku, Finland

-Mike, studying geography at Plymouth University, talks about his exchange year in Finland.
+Mike, studying geography at University of Plymouth, talks about his exchange year in Finland.